-The Food and Drugs Authority (FDA) of Ghana has resolved to ban the import and sale of cosmetic products which include skin bleaching ingredient hydroquinone, starting out from August this year.
+The Food and Drugs Authority (FDA) of Ghana has resolved to ban the import and sale of cosmetic products which include the skin bleaching ingredient hydroquinone, starting out from August 2016.
 Cote d’Ivoire first led the charge to tackle skin bleaching in Africa by banning the practice within their country.

 The Ghanaian Food and Drug Authority said the decision was part of a directive from the state’s Standard Authority which is attempting to deter users of the cancer-causing chemical within the Ghanaian market.

 FDA spokesperson James Lartey who confirmed the ban on the importation of skin bleaching products to news media said all products containing hydroquinone will not be allowed into the country from August of that year.

 The issue of colourism which refers to the preference of lighter skin over dark skin has since taken hold even in Africa.
 Over 70% of women use skin lightening products in parts of Africa and the World Health Organisation has banned active ingredients of skin lighteners – hydroquinone and mercury from being used in any unregulated skin products.

 To that end, the use of hydroquinone products has been banned in the United States, Japan, Australia and the European Union, putting Ghana in a very good company.
 Many people continue to laud the news of Ghana’s decision on social media but some others question the point of the government’s decision to intervene in what they consider a private matter.

 The use of skin bleaching products cannot be categorized as private, however, because the chemical, cancer-causing elements contained in most of those products are detrimental to the health of the individual and therefore lead up to public health concerns.